 Where can I watch a feature-length video full of swearing about the PAT process?

 Why, right here on my daft YouTube channel.
 Thanks for asking:

 Lower quotations from rival firms must be provided in writing, must include any cost extras not included in their per-item fee, and evidence of their competence must be provided in the form of copies of insurance certificates, City & Guilds (or equivalant) qualifications for the actual inspector(s) performing the work and calibration certificate(s) for equipment to be used.
 Any company failing to provide these documents cannot be considered as legitimate competition or be trusted to perform a proper test.

-My No Unnecessary Testing Guarantee ensures no bogus tests will be carried out on sub 50v electrical equipment unless you specifically ask for a visual inspection of such equipment to take place and be formally recorded, in which case per-item charging would apply.
+My No Unnecessary Testing Guarantee ensures no bogus tests will be carried out on sub 50V (Class III) electrical equipment unless you specifically ask for a visual inspection of such equipment to take place and be formally recorded, in which case per-item charging would apply.

-Items failing the PAT process and which are repairable at a charge will be highlighted to you before any repair work is undertaken.
+Items failing the PAT process and which are repairable will be highlighted to you before any chargable repair work is undertaken.
 You have the right to refuse repairs and to seek alternative quotes.

 Items repaired by David Savery Electrical Services Ltd. after failing the PAT process will be retested at no extra charge.